Why object oriented programming is better than procedural?Asked by: Vergie Raynor

 What are the advantages of OOP over procedural programming?

 - Modularity for easier troubleshooting.
 Something has gone wrong, and you have no idea where to look. ...

 - Flexibility through polymorphism. ...

 - Effective problem solving.

-Subsequently, question is, Why do we prefer Object-oriented programming?
+Why do we prefer Object-oriented programming?

 Object Oriented approach offers advantages like: Data Values are secured.
 Mishandling of data is protected.
 Error detection and correction becomes easier.